 The Rhode Island Land Trust Council - established in 1999 - is a statewide coalition of land trusts.

 Every land trust is different and reflects the uniqueness and priorities of their community.
 Land trusts seek to preserve open spaces, natural areas, scenic character, watersheds, drinking water sources, farmland, forests, historic sites, and shorelines that uniquely define our communities.
 Collectively, land trusts are protecting the special places in our communities so that our heritage remains as our legacy for future generations.

-The Rhode Island Land Trust Council's mission is to foster a sustainable land conservation movement in Rhode Island by supporting the missions and operations of land trusts and providing a forum for their effective cooperation.
+The Rhode Island Land Trust Council promotes land conservation in Rhode Island by supporting the missions and operations of land trusts, fostering collaboration and advocating for sound land conservation policy.

 The Council strives to:

 - increase land trusts' capacity to preserve land and manage the land that they are protecting;

 - foster collaboration among land trusts and the exchange of ideas, information and technical expertise; and